nicolaguglielmi/3cx-gsheet/README.md

 To make it working you need a few steps:
   - Create the access to gsheet through the API
   - Install the dependencies in python3
+  - Configure the script parameters to your needs
   - run it, at your own risk, it's an early write :)

 ### Google sheet access

 1. Open the Google API Console and create a new project, you can use this shortcut: https://console.cloud.google.com/apis/api/sheets.googleapis.com
 2. Enable the API for that project
 3. Create a credential set, select web server, application data